sabiwara/iter/README.md

 > "as soon as you start piping into multiple `Enum` and `Stream`, `for` should
 > win by **considerable margins**."

-`Iter` delivers the same kind of performance as comprehensions and the exact same thing can be said.
+The exact same thing can be said about `Iter`, which delivers the same performance as comprehensions.

 The `benchmarks` folder illustrates how `Iter` compares to `Enum` or `Stream` through some examples.
 Results might of course vary greatly depending on the